QAdanielalima/Regression-Test---Smoke-Test---Urban-Routes-App/README.md

 ## Conclusion

 Smoke and regression testing enabled clear identification of system weaknesses and ensured that core functionalities remained stable after updates.
-Structured testing, documentation, and defect reporting strengthened quality control and reinforced QA as a key factor in delivering a reliable and competitive product.# Regression-Test---Smoke-Test---Urban-Routes-App
+Structured testing, documentation, and defect reporting strengthened quality control and reinforced QA as a key factor in delivering a reliable and competitive product.
-This project focused on executing manual test cases, smoke testing, and regression testing for the Urban Routes web application, with structured bug reporting compiled in checklists and reports.